Coiot/cbr-main/src/albums/episode2.md

   scene_title: Fights at Phaistos
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene21.jpg
-  narration: "<p>One war that’s progressing just fine is Nubia’s attack on Phaistos
+  narration: "<p>One war that’s progressing just fine is Nubia’s attack on Phaistos —indeed, we could be about to witness the first city capture of the game, in
-    — indeed, we could be about to witness the first city capture of the game, in Part 2 no less!
+    Part 2 no less!
 Fortunately for Minoa, Nubia haven’t yet built a navy, on account of not yet having any coastal cities, so Minos might be able to flip it back.
     He also has his eyes on Greece, an area neglected by the European civs thus far.